 Healthcare practices and their business associates must therefore perform their roles while adhering to HIPAA rules to avoid paying fines and facing other consequences.
 But good intentions don’t always translate to good results.
 Covered organizations may still commit violations, whether intentionally or unintentionally.

 What Qualifies as an Unintentional HIPAA Violation?

-The onus falls on the organization’s data privacy officers to assess the nature of the incident.
+The responsibility falls on the organization’s data privacy officers to assess the nature of the incident.
 They must investigate whether the accidental release of PHI should be reported to the Department of Health and Human Services of the Office of Civil Rights (OCR), and they must do so within the prescribed period.
-Note that not all breach incidents should be reported to the OCR, such as in the following instances:
+Note that not all breach incidents should be reported to the OCR, for example: